Get (divorce document): Mesorevet get (get refusal)

 Sometimes a man will completely refuse to grant a divorce.
 This leaves his wife with no possibility of remarriage within Orthodox Judaism.
-Such a woman is called a mesorevet get (literally "refused a divorce"), if a court determined she is entitled to a divorce.
+Such a woman is called an agunah (עגונה, "anchored [woman]," as in tied down to the previous marriage, thus unable to remarry) or a mesorevet get (literally "refused a get"), if a court determines she is entitled to a divorce.
 Such a man who refuses to give his wife a get is frequently spurned by Orthodox communities, and excluded from communal religious activities, in an effort to force a get.

 While it is widely assumed that the problem lies primarily in men refusing to grant a get to their wives, and that it is a widespread issue, in Israel, figures released from the Chief Rabbinate show that women equally refuse to accept a get and that the numbers are a couple of hundred on each side.
 While such a husband has the option of seeking a heter meah rabbanim, no similar option exists for the wife.
+Men can also better afford delays as they lack biological clocks.

 In Conservative Judaism a traditional get is required.
 However, in cases where the husband refuses to grant the get and the bet din (rabbinical court) has ruled that the husband's refusal is not justified, the marriage may be dissolved by hafqa'at kiddushin, or annulment of the marriage.
 This requires a majority vote of the Joint bet din, comprising nine rabbinic scholars.
 Upon their authorization of the process, the bet din may issue a certificate of annulment.
 This procedure is viewed as an extreme option and is only done in cases of dire necessity.

 Agunah

 The rules governing the get are subject to the civil law of the country, which has precedence over the Jewish marital law.

 On the other hand, if a civil divorce is obtained, there is still a need under Jewish law, for the Jewish divorce procedure outlined in this article to be followed if the couple wishes to be considered divorced according to religious Jewish law or to remarry under religious law: i.e., the husband would still need to deliver the get to the wife and the wife to accept it.
 Otherwise, the couple may be divorced under the civil law ("the law of the land") while still be considered to be married under Jewish law, with all the consequences which follow from that status.
 It is religiously forbidden for either spouse to remarry without a get.
-For the man, he is in violation of Orthodox Torah law, but it is worse for the woman, since doing so is considered adultery according to Jewish law, and children conceived in it mamzerim.
+If either spouse has children without acquiring a get and remarrying through Jewish laws, the children conceived by the new couple are considered illegitimate, or mamzerim, which severely disables the child's ability to participate in Jewish life.